kellyhennigan/fmrieat/README.md

 to be able to execute them.
 This only needs to be run once.

-## get raw mri data
+## Get raw mri data

 from a terminal command line, type:
 ```
 ./setup_raw_data.sh
 ```
-this will copy over the raw MRI data from Flywheel into a BIDs-compatible directory structure
+this will copy over the raw MRI data from Flywheel into a BIDs-compatible directory structure.

-#### OUTPUT
+#### output

-this should create the directory:

-* fmrieat/rawdata_bids/subjid		# subject raw MRI data folder

-where subjid is the subject's id.
+this should create a directory, **fmrieat/rawdata_bids/subjid** where subjid is the subject id.
 This directory should contain:

 * func/cue1.nii.gz 		# fMRI data
 * anat/t1w.nii.gz 		# t1-weighted (anatomical) data